VShturma/WP/README.md

 # Overview
 This is a [Terraform](https://www.terraform.io/)-based template that provisions a WordPress application in AWS.
 The  [Cloudformation template](https://github.com/aws-samples/aws-refarch-wordpress), as well as [AWS guide](https://d1.awsstatic.com/whitepapers/wordpress-best-practices-on-aws.pdf) were used as a reference.
-This implementation is also utilizing [Terratest](https://github.com/gruntwork-io/terratest) to perform the integration tests.
+This implementation is also utilizing Jenkins, Docker and [Terratest](https://github.com/gruntwork-io/terratest) to perform the integration tests.
 Finally, AWS Systems Manager is used to apply an Ansible playbook for the instance configuration purposes (instead of "user data").

 ## Installation
 1. Install Terraform according to the [guide](https://learn.hashicorp.com/terraform/getting-started/install.html)